karlkfi/kpt-config-sync/docs/git_user_guide.md

 ## Guarantees

-This section details the guarantees that Nomos makes based on the contents of the git repo and what exists on cluster.
+This section details the guarantees that GKE Policy Management makes based on the contents of the git repo and what exists on cluster.

 ## Cluster Scoped Policies